-Due to consumers' holiday buying patterns and the openings of hunting season across the country, net sales are typically higher in the third and fourth fiscal quarters than in the first and second fiscal quarters.
+Due to the openings of hunting season across the country and consumer holiday buying patterns, net sales are typically higher in the third and fourth fiscal quarters than in the first and second fiscal quarters.
 We also incur additional expenses in the third and fourth fiscal quarters due to higher sales volume and increased staffing in our stores.
 We anticipate our net sales will continue to reflect this seasonal pattern.